-An option mine tour offered to riders of the Georgetown Loop Railroad that runs between Georgetown and Silver Plume, this mine takes you 500 feet below in a tunnel bored in the 1870s to see veins of silver and other mining treasures.
-(Learn about more historic trains in Colorado.)
+An optional mine tour offered to riders of the Georgetown Loop Railroad that runs between Georgetown and Silver Plume, this mine takes you 500 feet below in a tunnel bored in the 1870s to see veins of silver and other mining treasures.
+(Learn more about historic trains in Colorado.)

 Denver Museum of Nature & Science

 Part of the Denver museum’s first floor has been transformed into a replica mineshaft.
 Precious stones glitter from its walls and stalactites hang heavy from ceilings in an immersive learning experience.